What is the best MVNO for Android users? We tested the top-rated prepaid carriers, and this is what we found

 Reasons to avoid

-Tello is a simple prepaid carrier that lets you customize the amount of data and talk time minutes for your plan.
-Texts are unlimited on all plan combinations and as we saw in our Tello review, phone compatibility is also strong, thanks to the T-Mobile network.
-If you only use Wi-Fi at home and just need a little data for some situations, the 1GB plan can be a solid option.
-Even when paired with unlimited calling, it'll cost you less than $10 per month.
+Tello is a simple and straightforward prepaid carrier that lets you configure data and talk time minutes for your plan, exactly the way you want.
+You get unlimited texts on all the plan combinations and as we saw in our Tello review, the overall compatibility is also quite strong, thanks to T-Mobile's network.
+If you primarily use Wi-Fi at home and just need a little data for some situations, the 2GB 'Economy' plan can be a great option.
+Even when paired with unlimited calling, it'll cost you just $10 per month.

-For heavy users, the 10GB 'Smart' plan is a great place to start, with enough data for light streaming, browsing social media, and messaging.
-If you need even more, the unlimited 'Data' plan takes that allotment to 35GB (maximum cap), which should be more than sufficient for most use cases.
-Even if you use it all, you're not cut off; just the speed is reduced.
+For heavy users, the 10GB 'Smart' plan is a solid place to start, with just enough data for casual streaming, browsing social media, and some messaging.
+Should you require more, the unlimited 'Data' plan takes your data allotment to 50GB (maximum cap), which should be more than sufficient for most use cases.
+Even if you use it all, you're not cut off; just the speeds are reduced.
 While it may not be fast enough for YouTube, you can text and email just fine.
+You also get 10GB of dedicated hotspot data with this plan.

-Tello's plans can be fully customized but if you want to keep things easy, you can just pick from one of the four pre-configured plans.
-'Economy' is $10 per month with 2GB of data and unlimited talk and text.
-Moving up, you have 'Value' with 5GB and 'Smart' with 10GB at a monthly cost of $14 and $19, respectively.
-Lastly, the unlimited 'Data' costs $25 per month.
-However, do note that all prices are before taxes and fees.
+Tello's plans can be customized but if you want to keep it simple, just pick one of the four pre-configured plans.
+Among them, the 'Economy' plan detailed above costs $10 per month, with 2GB of data and unlimited talk and text.
+Then there's the 'Value' plan with 5GB and 'Smart' plan with 10GB data, at monthly costs of $14 and $19, respectively.
+The unlimited 'Data' plan costs $25 per month and has a maximum high-speed data cap of 50GB, as mentioned above.
+That said, all the prices detailed above are before taxes and fees.

 Best for unlimited